The skills gap is nothing new, but it continues to grow.

 - “Developed and independently initiated new mentorship program to alleviate high turnover of new staff members, resulting in the matching of 23 mentor-mentee pairs and a significant reduction in staff turnover.”

 - “Managed strict project timeline successfully by coordinating virtual meetings across time zones and presenting findings to over 50 colleagues via teleconference.”

-It’s been our experience that no matter the state of a business, employers are always looking for professionals with the intangibles that make their business better—and the talent they hire are at the crux of that.
-As you should with any skill you’re claiming credit for, numbers do the best storytelling—and they’re also the most eye-catching.
+It has been our experience that no matter the state of a business, employers are always looking for professionals with the intangibles that make their business better.
+As you should with any skill you have, numbers do the best storytelling—and they are also the most eye-catching.

-Here are a few examples from resumes of LABUR technical and financial professionals:
+Here are two examples from the resumes of LABUR technical professionals:

 - IT Program Management Consultant: “Responsible for implementing ITIL Service and Design framework in IT through program management of Service Strategy, Service Level and Service Catalog projects.
 Accountable for $1.9M budget and 22 global resources and 2 vendors in cross-functional, matrix organization utilizing Agile framework.”